reemfahmy011/RoadAccidentAnalysisTableau/README.md

 # Road Accident Analysis Tableau
 The Road Accident Analysis Dashboard is a comprehensive visual tool designed to provide insights and facilitate informed decision-making regarding road safety measures.
-Developed using Power BI, this dashboard amalgamates data from a Kaggle data set to offer a holistic view of road accidents, their causes, and associated trends.
+Developed using Tableau, this dashboard amalgamates data from a Kaggle data set to offer a holistic view of road accidents, their causes, and associated trends.
+The dashbaord utilizes a variety of key performance indicators (KPIs) to gauge the severity and ramifications of traffic accidents.
+These metrics encompass the total count of casualties categorized by the severity of the accidents, vehicle types involved, road classifications, and additional contributing factors.

 ![Image Description](Dashboard1.png)